lucaturchet/Musical_XR_publication_database/README.md

 In an effort to organize the knowledge accumulated in previous technical and experimental studies on works at the intersection of Music and XR, we have created a freely available dataset of scientific publications in this space and prepared an in-depth analysis covering work between 2011 and 2020.
 We prepared this analysis using a list of conceptual dimensions belonging to technical, artistic, perceptual and methodological domains.

-More details are available on L. Turchet, R. Hamilton & A. Çamcı (2021).
-Music in extended realities.
-IEEE Access (submitted).
+More details are available on Turchet, L., Hamilton, R., & Çamci, A. (2021).
+Music in Extended Realities.
+IEEE Access, 9, 15810-15832.
+PDF freely downloadable at https://ieeexplore.ieee.org/stamp/stamp.jsp?arnumber=9328440